arsiboo/production-flow-network-simulation/README.md

 # Manufacturing System

 This project models manufacturing systems as production flow networks.
-It uses **queueing-tool**, a Python library for agent-based network simulation, to represent and simulate product flow through manufacturing systems of varying sizes and complexities.
-The modeling approach is intended to support a wide range of manufacturing layouts, although the implementation uses a simplified production line structure.
+It uses **queueing-tool**, a Python library for event-based queueing network simulation, to represent and simulate product flow through manufacturing systems of varying sizes and complexities.
+The modeling approach is intended to support a wide range of manufacturing layouts, however the implementation uses a simplified production line structure.

 ## Pipeline

 The project begins by preparing and structuring the input data in `production-line.xlsx`.
 The `read.py` module reads the input data, and `model.py` constructs the production flow as a queueing network and assigns the queue disciplines, arguments, and transition probabilities.
-The control agents implemented in `base_controller.py`, `control_agents.py`, and `ai_control_agents.py` adjust the arrival rates in response to bottlenecks and electricity prices.
-The queueing network is then simulated using `simulation.py` with different control strategies and without control.
-Simulation data are collected and summarized in `monitor.py`, and `evaluation.py` compares the results and exports them to `outputs.xlsx`.
+The control agents implemented in `base_controller.py`, `control_agents.py`, and `ai_control_agents.py` adjust the arrival rates according to the bottlenecks and electricity prices.
+The queueing network is then simulated using `simulation.py` with and without control agents.
+Simulation data are collected and summarized in `monitor.py`, and `evaluation.py` write the results into the `outputs.xlsx`.
 The figure below illustrates the project file structure and workflow roadmap.

 ![Project roadmap](outputs/roadmap.png)